R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/ElectricalMotors/ElectricalMotorsBranches/Regenerative Braking.md

 ### Benefits of Regenerative Braking:

 - **Improved Energy Efficiency:**
     - Regenerative braking significantly enhances the energy efficiency of electric vehicles by harnessing otherwise wasted kinetic energy and returning it to the battery.
-This reclaimed energy supplements the vehicle's power supply, reducing the overall energy consumption and extending driving range.
 - **Extended Driving Range:**
     - By recovering energy during braking, regenerative braking systems help maximise the vehicle's driving range on a single charge.
 This additional range can be especially valuable in urban driving conditions with frequent stop-and-go traffic patterns.